ipfs/ipfs-docs/docs/concepts/ipns.md

 2. Calculate PubSub topic name from IPNS name
 3. Join the topic by querying the DHT for the topic's provider records
 4. Publish the IPNS record to the topic
-5. Whenever [a new peer joins the topic](https://github.com/libp2p/go-libp2p-pubsub-router/blob/292d99457d224853706c5e49f8ddc112740a856a/pubsub.go#L538-L560) (specifically your peer mesh), ask them for the record.
+5. Whenever [a new peer joins the topic](https://github.com/libp2p/go-libp2p-pubsub-router/blob/292d99457d224853706c5e49f8ddc112740a856a/pubsub.go#L538-L560) (specifically your mesh), ask them for the record.
 If they respond with a newer record, update it locally and publish the updated record to the.
 6. Periodically (by default every 10 minutes) rebroadcast the IPNS record,

 Steps 5 and 6 describe from a high level how IPNS record persistence is layered over PubSub by ensuring continuous propagation of the IPNS record in the face of node churn (nodes dropping in and out of the network).